dseguy/phptips/tips/no_child_with_attribute.rst

 A class attribute must be marked with an attribute called ``Attribute``.
 It is compulsory to use Reflection and obtain an instance of the attribute.

-That attribute is only for the class itself, and it doesn't propage automatically to the child classes.
+That attribute is only for the class itself, and it doesn't propagate automatically to the child classes.

 On the other hand, the ``Attribute`` class cannot be extended: it is not possible to create a child that may carry some of the ``Attribute`` properties.